Program Objective

 To meet the diverse scheduling needs of our interprofessional participants, and to create greater access to individuals located outside of downtown Toronto, the redesigned curriculum is virtual.
 The virtual delivery also provides greater flexibility for busy clinicians to access the course content at a time that is most convenient for their schedules.

-The program is completed over the course of 12 weeks.
-Participants will complete all of the modules in a set order as the content in each module will build on one another.
-The cohort-based model creates opportunities for connection and learning between clinician teachers throughout the program.
+Over the course of 12 weeks, participants will complete all of the eLearning modules in a set order as each module’s content is designed to build upon the previous ones.
+Additionally they will participate in facilitated group sessions according to the outlined schedule structure below.
+The cohort-based model creates opportunities for connection and learning between clinical teachers throughout the program.

 Accreditation Details